Skip to content

 The scoring system degrades gracefully based on available data:

 Run analyze_audio_batch on your tracks before building sets for the best scoring accuracy.
-Without Essentia, brightness and rhythm are excluded entirely, and energy falls back to the BPM-based proxy.
+When the relevant Essentia fields are unavailable, brightness and rhythm are excluded and derived energy falls back wholly to the BPM proxy.